-1. Bill Number r: HB 1 112

-House of Origi in 🗌 Introduced Substitute Engrossed

-Second House In Committee Substitute \boxtimes Enrolled

-2. Patron: Garrett

-3. Committee: Passed 1 both houses

-4. Title: Synthet ic cannabinoid S
+1. Bill Number :: SB 59 94 House of Original in 🗌 Introduced Substitute \boxtimes Engrossed Second House \boxtimes In Committee Substitute Enrolled 2.
+Patron: Obensh ain 3. .
+Committee: Health, Welfare and Institutions 4.
+Title: Synthet ic cannabinoid S

 5. Summary:

 Dried herbs sprayed with one of numerous chemical compounds commonly referred to as synthetic cannabinoids, when smoked, create a high similar to marijuana.
 However, synthetic cannabinoids, also known as synthetic marijuana, K2, spice, or Mr. Smiley, can have numerous side effects that are not traditionally associated with marijuana, including rapid heart rate and seizures.
 Currently, most of the criminal penalties associated with possession and distribution of synthetic cannabinoids parallel the penalties established for offenses involving marijuana.